algorandfoundation/bip32-ed25519-addendum/README.md

-# Addendum to BIP32-Ed25519 Hierarchical Deterministic Keys over a Non-linear Keyspace
+# BIP32-Ed25519++: A More Secure Hierarchical Deterministic Wallet Standard for Ed25519 Keys

-Repository containing the LaTeX files for the addendum/review to BIP32-Ed25519 Hierarchical Deterministic Keys over a Non-linear Keyspace.
+Repository containing the LaTeX files for the addendum/review to BIP32-Ed25519 Hierarchical Deterministic Keys over a Non-linear Keyspace, titled BIP32-Ed25519++: A More Secure Hierarchical Deterministic Wallet Standard for Ed25519 Keys.

 ## Implementations